sage-code/maj/verbs.md

 Imperative polite: using auxiliary preposition "hai":

 * hai tu dovu sh kotu! = Please you have to continue!
-* nu dovu'ra sh leru'be!  = We should have read!
+* nu dovu'ra sh leru!  = We should have read!

 ## Reflexive form